Banknotes of Zimbabwe: Banknotes of the fourth dollar (2009)

-Zimbabwean Bond Notes (from 2016)
+Bond notes (2016–2019)

 US$10 million worth of Zimbabwean Bond Notes were introduced in November 2016 and are denominated in U.S. dollars.
 They circulate along with eight other currencies, but could not be used outside of Zimbabwe.
 Withdrawals from Zimbabwean bank accounts were issued in Bond Notes.
 On 20 February 2019, during the Monetary Policy Statement, the Governor Dr Mangundya announced that physical bond notes, RTGS, Ecocash or OneWallet balances would all now be known as "RTGS dollars".
 These bear the signature of John Mangudya, the Governor of the Reserve Bank of Zimbabwe.